Let's talk about how we can know when a fetus becomes a person

 We'd introduce real sex ed classes across the entire nation

-We'd require doctors to honor anyone's wishes for surgical contraception if they want it
+We'd honor anyone's wishes for contraception if they want it

 We'd consider so many other factors than just the ~9 months of gestation.